-Co-ops may use IFM OTC instruments in order to:
+Co-ops may use SXM OTC instruments in order to:

 - Hedge their down-side market price risk with OTC Lookalike options and swaps, while also taking advantage of OTC benefits.

-- Take advantage of IFM’s initial and variation margin thresholds (if they qualify for them), which in some cases can act as financing.
+- Take advantage of SXM’s initial and variation margin thresholds (if they qualify for them), which in some cases can act as financing.

 - Find hedging strategies via OTC customizable options that enable them to manage their production with specific contract sizes, expiration dates and strike months.